-It was 2019, a job I've since left, a meeting that stuck.
+It was 2019, a job I’ve since left, a meeting I haven’t.

 Someone three levels above me had proposed something stupid.
 Not malicious, just optimization-brained in a way that would create months of downstream problems.
 I knew it.
 Two other people in the room knew it.
 I could see it in their faces.